makersacademy/takeaway-challenge/README.md

 -----------

 I have created two classes:
-* Menu class - initializes menu list
+* Menu class - initialises menu list
 * TakeAway class - shows the menu list, takes orders and saves them in basket, allows to view the basket and returns total price for the order.
 It also lets to complete the order and sends sms confirmation when order is completed.

 For sms confirmation I used Twilio API and for tests Rspec (100% test coverage).

-If I had more time I would use VCR for network stubbing, to test my program interaction with Twilio.
+If I had more time I would use VCR for network stubbing to test my program interaction with Twilio.
 Plus I would work on passing 100% Rubocop, as my code has 2 offences 'Style/NumericLiterals: Use underscores ( _ ) as decimal mark and separate every 3 digits' as I used phone numbers inside the TakeAway class.
 If I used VCR or I saved phone numbers for Twilio in ENV vars that would solve the offences.
 I will look into it later.

 User instruction
 ----------------
 * Fork this repo
 * Run the command 'bundle' in the project directory to ensure you have all the gems
 * Start the program in IRB, require file and create TakeAway object